Wacom-Developer/personal-knowledge-library/docs/knowledge/services/group.md

     Functionality:
         - List all groups
-        - Create group
+        - Create a group
-        - Assign users to group
+        - Assign users to a group
-        - Share entities with group
+        - Share entities with a group

     Parameters
     ----------